etalab/piaf/docs/roadmap.md

 * Annotate a text classification task.
 * Annotate a sequence labeling task.
 * Annotate a sequence to sequence task.
-* Deploy on Azure, AWS and Heroku by 1-click.
+* Deploy on AWS and Heroku by 1-click.
 * Deploy anywhere by Docker.
 * Colaborate with many people.
 * Upload a labeled file.